lekoala/kaly/docs/app.md

 This means that subsequent requests on the same app instance will use the same Di container.

 As a result, we do not have direct access to the request object, as it would be cached.
-Instead, it is recommended to use our State object that get updated with the latest request instance each time.
+Instead, it is recommended to use our `App::getRequest` method that get updated with the latest request instance each time.

 ## Routing